boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 #### Auto Font Size

-This property picks auto font-size for grid header when it is enabled, otherwise it allows you to choose fixed font-size from `Font Size` property.
+This property automatically picks the font size for the grid header when enabled.
+Otherwise, you can choose a fixed font size from the `Font Size` property.
 This option is enabled by default.

 ![Auto font size](/static/assets/visualizing-data/visualization-widgets/images/grid/font-size.png)